 Californian EV charging programs include time-of-use* pricing

 The Californian Public Utility Commission recently approved both South California Edison (SCE) and San Diego Gas & Electric (SDG&E)'s EV Charging pilot programs.
-SCE has approved the installation of 1.500 chargers, SDG&E is considering 4.000 chargers.
+SCE has approved the installation of 1.500 chargers and SDG&E is considering 4.000 chargers.
 In both programs, the EV charger needs to reduce its load at peak moments.
-EV-Box charging stations have utilized this technique for over three years, with the city of Rotterdam as one of the key practitioners.
+EV-Box charging stations have utilized this technique for over three years, with the city of Rotterdam as one of its key practitioners.

 Why is time-of-use pricing so important to Californian utilities?
 Well, California is a leader in solar panel adoption.
-Yet combining this with high temperatures, this leads to frequent A/C usage, which creates an electricity load curve - dubbed the duck curve:
+Yet, combining this with high temperatures leads to frequent A/C usage, which creates an electricity load curve - dubbed the duck curve:

-This is why many utility companies now have shifted their focus towards customer engagement.
-If they make sure that people change their consumption behaviors, they avoid having to upgrade the grid - a significant investment, especially considering that the grid is only utilized 3% of the time.
+This is why many utility companies have now shifted their focus towards customer engagement.
+If they make sure that people change their consumption behaviors, they can avoid having to upgrade the grid - a significant investment, especially considering that the grid is only utilized 3% of the time.

-Our years of experience within Europe, and our flexible collaborations with various service providers to accommodate specific business and EV charging needs, make EV-Box an ideal partner in EV Charging programs for Californian utility companies… and beyond.
+Our years of experience with EV charging systems in Europe, and our flexible collaboration with various service providers to accommodate specific business and charging needs, make EVBox an ideal partner in EV Charging programs for Californian utility companies… and beyond.

 Did we spark your interests?